15+ B2B Cold Email Templates That Actually Get Replies [2026]

 [Your name]

 Why it works: Sometimes emails genuinely get buried.
-A short bump respects the prospect's time by not making them read another long email.
-It works on the psychological principle of the mere-exposure effect — the more times someone sees your name, the more familiar and trustworthy you become, as long as you are not annoying about it.
+A short bump respects the prospect's time and leans on the mere-exposure effect — familiarity builds trust, as long as you are not annoying about it.

 Pro tips:

-• This only works once.
-Using it twice makes you look like you have nothing to say.
+- This only works once.
+Twice and you look like you have nothing to say.

-• Always reply to the same thread so they can see the original context.
+- Always reply to the same thread so they see the original context.

-• Keep it under 30 words.
-The brevity is the point.
+- Under 30 words.
+Brevity is the point.

 Referral and Multi-Threading Templates

 Single-threading is one of the biggest mistakes in B2B outbound.
-If you are only talking to one person at a target account, you are one "not interested" away from losing the entire opportunity.
-These templates help you find the right person or build multiple relationships within the same organisation.
+If you are only talking to one person at an account, you are one "not interested" away from losing it.
+These templates help you find the right person or build multiple relationships in the same org.

 Template 10: The "Wrong Person?"
 Referral Request